Data

 In-line citationIf you have limited space (e.g. in data visualizations), you can use this abbreviated in-line citation:

-World Bank (2023); Bolt and van Zanden - Maddison Project Database 2023; Maddison Database 2010 – with major processing by Our World in Data
+Data compiled from multiple sources by World Bank (2025); Bolt and van Zanden - Maddison Project Database 2023; Maddison Database 2010 – with major processing by Our World in Data

 Full citation

-World Bank (2023); Bolt and van Zanden - Maddison Project Database 2023; Maddison Database 2010 – with major processing by Our World in Data.
-“Global GDP over the long run – World Bank, Maddison Project Database, Maddison Database – Historical data” [dataset].
-World Bank, “World Bank World Development Indicators”; Bolt and van Zanden, “Maddison Project Database 2023”; Angus Maddison, “Maddison Database 2010” [original data].
-Retrieved December 26, 2024 from https://ourworldindata.org/grapher/global-gdp-over-the-long-run
+Data compiled from multiple sources by World Bank (2025); Bolt and van Zanden - Maddison Project Database 2023; Maddison Database 2010 – with major processing by Our World in Data.
+“Global GDP over the long run – Maddison Database, Maddison Project Database, World Bank – In constant international-$.
+Historical data” [dataset].
+Data compiled from multiple sources by World Bank, “World Development Indicators”; Bolt and van Zanden, “Maddison Project Database 2023”; Angus Maddison, “Maddison Database 2010” [original data].
+Retrieved February 15, 2025 from https://ourworldindata.org/grapher/global-gdp-over-the-long-run